odinglyn0/Proxy-Managment-DynamoDB/README.md

 The Docker image is optimized for deployment to AWS Fargate on EKS/ECS.
 Use the built image with appropriate environment variables and task definition.

 The service will start fetching and updating proxies periodically based on configuration.
+SOCKS4 and SOCKS5 proxies are validated concurrently before being stored in DynamoDB.

 ## Configuration